Check out your checkout! (see what I did there? ;).

 6. Use form validation to reduce input errors

-This feature is a technical process where your checkout form validates if the information provided by the user is acceptable.
-A recognisable feature will be to check if the email provided by the user is in a valid format.
+This feature is a technical process where your form validates if the information provided by the user is acceptable.
+A common use case is to check if the email provided by the user is in a valid format.

 It typically goes like this: You complete the form, click the submit button, and if there is a wrong input, you’ll have an error text on top and a red asterisk at the wrong section.